 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.
 Click here to read the university attendance policies.
-Missing in-class work, including exams, will incur a score of zero unless you can provide evidence that the assessment was missed due to an excusable reason.
+There are no regularly scheduled class meetings for this section of EVR2001.
+There are, however, scheduled exams.
+Missing these will incur a score of zero unless you can provide evidence that the assessment was missed due to an excusable reason.